Rutgers-Data-Science-Bootcamp/NYC_Bike_Accident_Analysis/README.md

 </p>

 ## Questions We Would Like to Answer:
-- Does bike lanes reduce accident?
+- Are there more accidents on or off bike lanes?
+- Which borough and/or streets have the most accidents?
-- What are the risk factors based on the given data?
+- What time has the most accidents?
+  - Hour
-  - Weather
+  - Day/Night
   - Weekday
-  - Time of day
-  - Location (Borough)
+  - Month
 - How does different types of weather affect the frequency of bike accidents?
   - Rain
   - Snow
   - Visibility
   - Humidity
   - Clear
+  - Fog
+  - Cloudiness

 ## Resources
 ### Description of data and data sources